Niacinamide for Body Skin: Everything You Need to Know

 How to Use Niacinamide on Your Body

-For niacinamide to penetrate and work effectively, start with clean, exfoliated skin.
-Using a glycolic acid sugar scrub 2–3 times per week clears away the dead cell barrier so the niacinamide in your moisturiser can actually reach living skin cells.
+For niacinamide to penetrate and work effectively, start with exfoliated skin.
+Using a glycolic acid sugar scrub 2–3 times per week clears away the dead cell layer so niacinamide can reach living skin cells.
+Without this step, much of the active just sits on dead skin and never gets absorbed.

-The golden rule of body moisturiser: apply it within 2–3 minutes of stepping out of the shower, while skin is still slightly damp.
-This traps moisture inside the skin rather than just sitting on the surface.
+The golden rule: apply within 2–3 minutes of stepping out of the shower, while skin is still slightly damp.
+This traps moisture inside the skin.
+Massage generously into arms, knees, elbows, inner thighs, underarms, and legs.

-Step 3: Seal with a Body Oil (Optional but Powerful)
+Step 4: Seal With Body Oil (Optional but Powerful)

-For specific areas with pronounced hyperpigmentation (dark underarms, elbows, inner thighs), use a kojic acid body emulsion on those spots after your body butter.
-Kojic acid and niacinamide work through different mechanisms for fading pigmentation, so using both — in separate steps — accelerates results.
+For specific areas with pronounced hyperpigmentation — dark underarms, elbows, inner thighs — apply a kojic acid body emulsion on those spots after your body butter.
+Kojic acid and niacinamide work through different mechanisms, so using both accelerates results significantly.

 The Ideal Full Body Routine Using Niacinamide